Sleep and Injury Recovery

 Now that we know all about how important sleep is, it’s important to learn how we can get the best sleep we can.
 We can do this by maintaining good sleep hygiene.
 Sleep hygiene is all about creating good habits and routines to benefit your sleep at night.5 The first component of sleep hygiene is creating a sleep schedule; going to bed and waking up at a similar time everyday.
 Once you’re adjusted to a routine, your brain will learn to use that time more efficiently and actually get a full and restful night of sleep.5 Another important routine to practice is your bedtime routine.
 It’s important to include a thirty minute “wind down” before bed.5 Dim the lights and unplug from electronics as harsh lights can suppress melatonin production.
 Doing things like brushing your teeth and putting on pyjamas lets your brain know that it's bedtime and to begin winding down as well.5 Maintaining sleep hygiene doesn’t just start at night, there are also habits to practice during the day.
 One being reserving the bed for sleep only, read your book or watch TV on the couch instead of in your bed.
 Limit coffee to the morning, as caffeine can keep you awake.
 Try not to snack or drink alcohol close to bedtime either, digestion and the effects of alcohol can disrupt your sleep.5 You can also practice nap hygiene, including limiting naps to the early afternoon, as your circadian rhythm brings you down around this time.
 Keep naps to no more than an hour, otherwise you may just wake up more sluggish than before.

 It is very important to prioritize a good night’s sleep, especially during injury recovery.
 Ask us about how our health care professionals, including our physiotherapists, massage therapists, and dietitians are able to help with your sleep and injury recovery!
+For a holistic approach to enhancing sleep quality and supporting injury recovery, consider exploring additional services like acupuncture in Toronto, which can contribute to overall well-being and aid in the healing process.

 1. Growth Hormone and Cortisol Secretion in Relation to Sleep and Wakefulness, Davidson, Moldofsky & Lue (1991), Journal of Psychiatry and Neuroscience